vishalkc9565/security/xss.md

 If a website is accessed over HTTPS but will happily accept CORS interactions from http://wherever, someone performing an active man-in-the-middle (MITM) attack can pretty much bypass its use of HTTPS entirely. ![CORS Protocol Relaxation Vulnerability](images/cors-protocol.png)

-`
-Access-Control-Allow-Origin: https://foo.example # what resource are allowed
-Access-Control-Allow-Methods: POST, GET, OPTIONS # What methods are allowed
-Access-Control-Allow-Headers: X-PINGOTHER, Content-Type #
-Access-Control-Allow-credentials: true # allow cookies `
+  `Access-Control-Allow-Origin: https://foo.example # what resource are allowed` `Access-Control-Allow-Methods: POST, GET, OPTIONS # What methods are allowed` `Access-Control-Allow-Headers: X-PINGOTHER, Content-Type #` `Access-Control-Allow-credentials: true # allow cookies which means login credentials can be sent`

 - Access-Control-Allow-Origin: Specifies which origins are allowed to access the resource.
 For example, https://foo.example allows requests only from that domain, preventing access from unauthorized origins.

 - Access-Control-Allow-Methods: Defines the HTTP methods (e.g., POST, GET, OPTIONS) permitted in cross-origin requests.
 This ensures that only approved methods can be used when interacting with the resource.